 The Ombudsman Office provides conflict resolution approaches to workplace issues and related policies and practices.
-For assistance with personal issues such as stress, health concerns, substance abuse, or family concerns that may be affecting job performance, employees can contact the EAP Office and students may contact the Counseling Center.
+For assistance with personal issues such as stress, health concerns, substance abuse, or family concerns that may be affecting job or academic performance, employees can contact the EAP Office and students may contact the Counseling Center.

-Specifically we can:
+Specifically the Ombudsman can:

 • Explain University policies and procedure and help you use them.

 • Advise you of options and help you pursue them.